DarPerry/Strategic_Advising/README.md

 ## Getting Started

 First make sure you have a personal server setup in a software like WAMP or MAMP.
-Then launch our web application with any browser you want and follow the on screen instructions.
+Then launch our web application with any browser.

 ### Prerequisites

-* A personal server (An application like WAMP or MAMP can help with this)
+* A personal server (An application like WAMP, MAMP, or XAMPP can help with this)
 * A web browser (For example: Chrome Browser)

-### Installing

-//Step by step instructions go here.

 ## Versioning
-This is currently version 1.0.
+This is currently version 1.2.

 ## Authors